deancollins84/cushon/README.md

 ## Top level assumptions.
 - Natwest relationship with Cushon <em>could</em> open up international ventures.
+- <em>Cushon already offers ISAs and Pensions to Employees of Companies (Employers) who have an existing arrangement with Cushon</em>;
+initial interpretation without detailed knowledge of existing functionality:
-- A solution exists for employers and employees currently in the UK ISA space.
+- - a solution exists for employers and employees currently in the UK ISA space.
-- <em>"Cushon would like to keep the functionality for retail ISA customers separate from it’s Employer based offering where practical."</em>; initial interpretation without detailed knowledge of existing domain and architectural would be:
+- <em>"Cushon would like to keep the functionality for retail ISA customers separate from it’s Employer based offering where practical"</em>; initial interpretation without detailed knowledge of existing domain and architectural would be:
 - - business logic (and requirements) between retail and existing implementation could be different,
 - - and to build solution externally; possibly a microservice,
 - Funds assumed to be part of this new retail domain.
-- Initial thoughts are in using banking terms;
+- Initial thoughts are in using banking terms (ubiquitous language would be agreed with product team):
 - - "deposit" for putting money into ISA account,
 - - "in", "out" for transactions.